NatureMapping Foundation

 NatureMapping Data

-The NatureMapping database is the broadest and most current biodiversity database in the United States.
-Additionally, NatureMapping data are used to update and verify the U.S. Geological Survey's Gap Analysis Program (GAP) range distribution maps.
+The NatureMapping database is the broadest and most current biodiversity database for Washington State.
+Additionally, NatureMapping data have been used to update and verify the U.S. Geological Survey's Gap Analysis Program (GAP) range distribution maps.
+Bioblitz data have been used for land management purposes providing baseline data for private and public lands.

 Data Validation Method

 One of the most frequently asked questions about NatureMapping's data is "how reliable is it?"
 Can our customers depend on our data with confidence?
-Is there a confidence indicator on our output?
 Who validates our data and how do we weed out bias or inaccuracies?

 The observational data submitted to the NatureMapping Program goes through several rigorous layers of scientific analysis: